Max1Truc/netntlmv2-empty-checker/README.md

 All contributions are welcome !

 As I haven't got much time to develop this tool, feel free to open an issue or create a Pull Request with new features...

+## Thanks

+ - Thanks to felipee07 for his repository providing a Python implementation of some parts of the NetNTLMv2 algorithm : https://github.com/felipee07/netNTLMv2